TheresaLui/SelfHelpContent_v2/articles/microsoft.cache/availconnecttimeouts-vnet.md

 # VNETs with Azure Cache For Redis

 Azure Cache for Redis offers increased network security through virtual network support.
-Virtual networks allow your to isolate your cache endpoint from the internet.
+Using virtual networks, you can isolate your cache endpoint from the internet.

 ## **Recommended Documents**